openedv/ATK-DNESP32S3M-MiniBoard/1_docs/Developing_With_MicroPython.md

 **NOTE**:DNESP32S3 Board uses CH340C to download codes.
 So before using it, we need to install CH340C driver in our computers.

-4.Connect your computer and DNESP32S3 Board with a USB cable.
+4.Connect your computer and DNESP32S3M Mini Board with a USB cable.

 ![2_35_DNESP32S3_Board_USB_Connect](./3_figures/image/2_35_DNESP32S3_Board_USB_Connect.png)